codurance/site/_posts/2015-03-16-installing-zprezto-a-quick-guide.md

 ## What's next?

 This is as far as I've gotten with installing Zsh with zprezto and am happy with the features enough that I don't need to customise it further.
 However there is still a lot more you can do with the tools and plugins.
-For more tips and tricks with prezto, visit the official repository found at [https://github.com/sorin-ionescu/prezto](https://github.com/sorin-ionescu/prezto)
+For more tips, tricks and troubleshooting with prezto, visit the official repository found at [https://github.com/sorin-ionescu/prezto](https://github.com/sorin-ionescu/prezto)

+Feel free to send me an email if you have any questions, comments or problems at amir@codurance.com.